ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    the MDSC and PNC1 follows similar procedures as described in
    {{epl-domain1-analysis}} to set up ODU0 cross-connections on nodes S3, S5 and S6 as
    well as the \[VLAN -> (ODU0)] and \[(ODU0) -> VLAN] adaptation
-   functions, in nodes S3 and S6, as shown in {{epl-description}}.
+   functions, in nodes S3 and S6, as shown in {{evpl-description}}.
 PNC1 also configures the 10GE link on the R1-S3 multi-function access link.

    As part of the \[VLAN -> (ODU0)] and \[(ODU0) -> VLAN] adaptation